-A hanging locker is located on the starboard side of the stateroom.
-A light in the locker is automatically activated when the door is opened and turned off when the door is closed.
+A hanging locker is located on each side of the stateroom.
+A light in each locker is automatically activated when the door is opened and turned off when the door is closed.

-Daylight and fresh air is provided to this area by an overhead opening hatch and two opening port windows.
+Daylight and fresh air is provided to this area by an opening overhead hatch and two opening port windows.
 The hatch is equipped with a removable screen.
-Additional lighting is provided by two 12-volt lights near the forward bulkhead that are controlled by a wall switch near the TV and two
+Additional lighting is provided by two 12-volt lights near the forward bulkhead that are controlled by a wall switch near the TV and two lights with switches on the light fixtures mounted on rear bulkhead.
+Refer to the Ventilation System chapter for more information on operating the hatches and port windows.